Digital Nomad Life in Stonehaven, Scotland

 What residency documents or visas did I need if I will be in Stonehaven for a while?

 "If you are planning to stay in Stonehaven for an extended period, the type of visa or residency document you need will depend on your purpose of stay and your nationality.
 If you are a citizen of a country outside the European Economic Area (EEA) and Switzerland, you will generally need a visa to stay in the UK for longer than 6 months.
 The type of visa you need will depend on your circumstances, such as whether you are coming to work, study, or join family members.
 If you are coming to work, you might need a Skilled Worker visa, a Health and Care Worker visa, or another type of work visa.
 If you are coming to study, you might need a Student visa.
 If you are joining family members in the UK, you might need a Family visa.
 If you are a citizen of an EEA country or Switzerland, you may not need a visa to stay in the UK.
 However, since Brexit, you will need to apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
-In all cases, it's important to check the latest information on the UK government's official website or consult with an immigration expert, as the rules can change," remarked one foreigner who made the move to Stonehaven.
+In all cases, it's important to check the latest information on the UK government's official website or consult with an immigration expert, as the rules can change," said one person in Stonehaven.

 What cultural blunders should I try to avoid making in Stonehaven?